 Nor did I know that the flowers have oestrogenic activities and would go on to fuel the menopause related bio-identical hormone industry.
 Go on, have a look at your bio-identical hormone medications if you have them, or those expensive supplements that sit on your pantry shelf as mine used to – perhaps the ingredients list says that they contain red clover.
 Or maybe they contain other sources of phytoestrogens from soy, flaxseed oil or even, parsley.

-You see there are numerous foods that contain different amounts of phytoestrogens and some of you might benefit from adding these foods to your diet, and some of you might not.
+There are numerous foods that contain different amounts of phytoestrogens and some of you might benefit from adding these foods to your diet, and some of you might not.
 It depends.
 And what it depends on, is two main issues:

 - Whether you are overweight and therefore, need to reduce your sources of oestrogen until you lose weight and are in post-menopause, when oestrogen levels are at their lowest, or